 What a difference four years make.

 Just before the November 2006 midterm elections, 47% of Likely Voters hoped their vote would keep control of the U.S. Senate in the hands of the Democrats.
-Now, 51% say they'd like Republicans to be in charge of the Senate
+Now, 51% say they'd like Republicans to be in charge of the Senate.

 But then most voters think their representative in Congress does not deserve reelection if he or she voted for the national health care law, the auto bailouts or the $787-billion economic stimulus plan.
 All are considered among the major achievements of Democrats in the House and Senate since few Republicans voted for any of them.